 Instead of rotating different crops to naturally restore the nutrients and vitamins that are found in the soil, monoculture farming causes the same nutrients to diminish from the ground.
 Nitrogen is a key nutrient in crop growth.
 Plants, like soy, are able to “fix” nitrogen from the air back into the soil, where a crop like corn cannot.
-If you do not rotate between nitrogen fixing plants and non-nitrogen fixing plants, the soil will be depleted of this vital nutrient.
+If you do not rotate between nitrogen-fixing plants and non-nitrogen-fixing plants, the soil will be depleted of this vital nutrient.

 In order to continue planting a single crop on the same land, these nutrients must be replaced some way which created the need to apply various chemical fertilizers.
-In addition, these monoculture lands attract weeds and insects, who favor a certain type of plant.
+In addition, these monoculture lands attract weeds and insects, which favor a certain type of plant.
 If there were a variety of crops in one field, bugs and weeds might not be so inclined to go near the crops they did not like.
 However, acres and acres of their crop of choice spells for disaster.
 For this reason, herbicides and pesticides are often used on top of these fertilizers.
 Many weeds have become resistant to these herbicides after years of application, creating “superweeds,” which lead to the use of more and more lethal herbicides.

 Risk to Humans and Animals

 Soil that is nutrient deficient can be dry and susceptible to erosion.
-In turn, runoff pollution is very prevalent in waterways near monoculture fields.
+In turn, runoff Pollution is very prevalent in waterways near monoculture fields.
 Remember all the herbicides and pesticides we needed to protect these monocultures?
-Well they go wherever the run-off water goes.
+Well, they go wherever the run-off water goes.

 Not only do these chemicals kill the aquatic life in these water systems (poor fish!), but also can harm the other wildlife in the area.
 One particular insect suffering as a consequence of monoculture is the bee.
 Often bees and other insects are susceptible to the neurotoxins in the pesticides that are used on monoculture crops.
 In the case of bees, pesticides have been named as the number one cause of bee colony collapse.
-There goes our crucial pollinators!
+There go our crucial pollinators!

 I’m Not a Farmer, So What Can I Do?

-The answer is: plenty!
+The answer is plenty!
 Spreading awareness and following these steps listed below can help turn our crop system around: